fjankowsk/meertrig/README.md

 ## Citation ##

 If you make use of the software, please add a link to this repository and cite our upcoming paper.
+See the CITATION file.

 ## Installation ##